Top investor slams Deutsche Bank over 8 bln euros share issue

-FRANKFURT May 22 One of Deutsche Bank AG's top investors slammed Germany's largest bank on Thursday for its plans to raise 8 billion euros ($11 billion) in new equity while being dogged by a long list of scandals and investigations.
+FRANKFURT One of Deutsche Bank AG's top investors slammed Germany's largest bank on Thursday for its plans to raise 8 billion euros (6.52 billion pounds) in new equity while being dogged by a long list of scandals and investigations.

 Frankfurt-based Union Investment said Deutsche Bank needed to re-examine its corporate governance practices after bills for fines and settlements rose to more than 5 billion euros in the past two years.